hk-speedrunning/HK-Rules/route-notes/Kronk%.md

 * Hit 2 levers on the right on way to rewards room (42+43)
 * Enter the reward room for another lever, then immediately leave (44)
+* Climb out of mantis village and get 3 essence from the whispering root
-* Climb out of mantis village, then go left to get bouncy grub lever (45)
+* Go left to get bouncy grub lever (45)
 * Climb back up/right (through breakable wall shortcut) toward Hu
 * Kill Elder Hu and get essence, then benchwarp